The 1963

 than promised (the sixth club), plus a void.
 Moreover, his trump holding

 against 4Swas the worst possible.
-So, he boldly bid 5, indicating longer clubs than diamonds.
-He
+So, he boldly bid 5

 Only, he did not go down!